A Legacy of Art

-Contact Chelsea if you have questions about the Arts Center's social media pages, want to sign up for an enewsletter, want to guest blog, if you're a member of the news media, or if you're interested in cross-promotion with the Arts Center.
+Contact Lauren if you have questions about the Arts Center's social media pages, want to sign up for an enewsletter, want to guest blog, if you're a member of the news media, or if you're interested in cross-promotion with the Arts Center.

 Gretchen Hines-Ward has experience in many areas related to arts and education.
 Her graduate work in educational communication from Murray State University has led her to jobs curating exhibits, coordinating educational goals (for places like planetariums and historic sites), and arts administration for higher education.

 She has also dabbled in as many art forms as she possibly can.
 With a degree in music from The College of William and Mary, Gretchen has spent a lot of time playing in orchestras, singing in choirs, performind ballads in coffee houses, and marching in bands.
 She has also been a costume designer for numerous theatrical productions and technical clothing designer for a commercial clothing company.
 Gretchen has worked as a freelance writer, photographer and graphic designer on occasion, and currently spends her free time in fiber arts such as knitting, sewing, and spinning.
 She and her husband currently live on a farm in Mercer County.